Atharv-Attri/Physical2FA/README.md

 3. Execute the file, and your files/subdirectories should be encrypted.

+The encryption is as secure as your external drive is!
 #### Decrypt
 To decrypt, you run the same code as encryption, but you replace all instaces of 'encrypt' with 'decrypt'.
 So it would be:
 ```python